-The following table sets forth the historical distributions of State Gasoline Tax Receipts for Fiscal Years 2012-2020.
+The following table sets forth the historical distributions of State Gasoline Tax Receipts for Fiscal Years 2014-2023.
+Amounts reported for years prior to 2019 include receipts collected in the General Fund only; amounts reported for 2019 forward include receipts collected in all governmental type funds.